What travel insurance do I need when visiting Austria?

 Austria travel insurance: the trouble-free way to prepare every step of your journey

-Important formalities before leaving for Austria, and the need for a Schengen visa
+Important formalities before leaving for Austria and the need for a Schengen Visa

-Travel insurance for Austria that allows you to obtain your Schengen visa
+Travel insurance for Austria that allows you to obtain your Schengen Visa

-For third country nationals who require a visa to enter Austria, it is possible to do so with a ‘Schengen visa’, without which you will have to request a visa specific to Austria.
-In order to obtain the Schengen visa, you must take out travel insurance for the Schengen Area.
-This visa will enable you to move around many European countries in complete freedom during a stay of up to 90 days.
+For third-country nationals who require a visa to enter Austria, it is possible to do so with a Schengen Visa, without which you will have to request a visa specific to Austria.
+In order to obtain the Schengen Visa, you must provide documents including passport photographs and accommodation and travel information and take out travel insurance for the Schengen Area.
+This visa will enable you to move around many European countries with complete freedom during a stay of up to 90 days.

 Travel insurance for Austria may also prove very useful in the event of illness or accident.
 In a short period of time expenses can grow substantially, especially if you plan to go hiking in the mountains, as you have to pay for the emergency services in Austria.
 Extensive protection for children and repatriation are just a few of the factors allowing you to visit Austria with full peace of mind.